chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 ## 1967

 * 1-Apr, re-titled *Cheshire Yeomanry (Earl of Chester's Territorials)* as part of the *Territorial Army and Volunteer Reserve*, with *A Squadron* at Nortwich, and *B Squadron* and *C Squadron* at Birkenhead
+* Camp at Castlemartin
+* Moved to the TAVR III

+## 1968

+* No funding for camp, but paid for by Old Comrades to go to Cerrig with the Carabiniers - one of only a few Regiments to achieve a camp this year

 ## 1969

-* 1-Jan, re-titled *Cheshire Yeomanry (Earl of Chester's)* and reduced to cadre strength, sponsored by *33 Signal Regiment (V)*, with some personnel moving to 80 Signal Squadron
+* 1-Jan, TAVR III abolished, re-titled *Cheshire Yeomanry (Earl of Chester's)* and reduced to cadre strength, sponsored by *33 Signal Regiment (V)*, with some personnel moving to 80 Signal Squadron
+* Investitue of the Prince of Wales at Caernarvon
+* Annual camp with the Carabiniers in North Wales and Chester
+* Jul, Nunshigum parade with the Carabiniers

+## 1970

+* Nov, all remaining Yeomanry Regiments and Cadres to go, except Ayrshire, Yorkshire, Cheshire Yeomanries, and Northumberland Hussars
+* 33 (Lancashire and Cheshire) Signal Regiment, with 80th (Cheshire Yeomanry) Squadron on NATO exercise in Belgium at Kaulille
+* Annual camp with the Carabiniers in Germany

 # Modern history

 ## 1971

 * 1-Apr, re-titled *C Squadron* subordinate to the *Queen's Own Yeomanry*
+* 17-Jun, 33rd (Lancashire and Cheshire) Signal Regiment, Officers Regimental Dinner, Burniston Barracks, Scarborough
+* 31-Oct, parade at the Dale to reform the Squadron

 ## 1972

 * Nov, re-titled *C (Cheshire Yeomanry) Squadron*
+* 15-Apr, dinner at Thornton Manor

 ## 1973

 * The signal section left to 80 Signal Squadron, which was redesignated *80 (Cheshire Yeomanry) Signal Squadron*
+* 24-Mar, OCA All Squadron's Annual Dinner, Town Hall, Chester

+## 1974

+* 23-Mar, All Squadrons Annual Dinner, Gilwern

 ## 1994